Liverpool-Tour-Guide/Stride-Tour-Guide-App/README.md

 App created by a team of 6 students at The University of Liverpool, as a part of a software group project module.

-Team: Doha Momeanah, Adam Babs, Jakob Ropers, Ali Abod, Mike Borman, Martin Pugh
+Team: Doha Moamina, Adam Babs, Jakob Ropers, Ali Abod, Mike Borman, Martin Pugh